 Beets

-Remove the skins from beets before cooking them up.
+Remove skins from the beets before cooking them up.
 To store, remove the greens and store them in a plastic bag in the fridge for up to three weeks.
 And use them in one of these yummy recipes:

 Carrots